querkmachine/beeps.website/src/blog/drafts/why-govuk-exit-this-page-doesnt-use-escape.md

 As for the other major question we get...

-## Why does it redirect the user to BBC Weather?
+## Bonus: Why does it redirect the user to BBC Weather?

 As civil servants, we didn't want to link to a news service as that could lead to claims of political bias.

-I also argued (a lot) against linking to the Google homepage—despite this being ridiculously common—because... who uses the Google homepage?
+I also argued (a lot) against linking to the Google homepage—despite this being ridiculously common—because... who actually uses the Google homepage?
 Google search is right there in your URL bar.

 Even if you do go to Google's homepage, the first action you normally take once there is to leave Google's homepage.

 If you walked in on someone and they were nervously staring at Google's homepage, you'd be suspicious as hell.